Southampton City Race – Final Details

 Course 6 and Course 7 each have their own start area.
 Please leave the event centre through the main entrance and follow the signs to your start.

-All competitors will have a punching start but you will be allocated a start time and you should make all efforts to be on time.
+All competitors will have a punching start.
+On courses 1 to 5 start times are allocated and you should make all efforts to be on time.
 If you don’t you may have a long wait for a start slot on your course.

 As you enter the -3 box you will clear your emiTag.
 Please make sure your tag flashes.
 This is your indication of a successful punch at the controls.